destinymalone/head-first-java-cliffsnotes-example/chapter-3-primitive-and-references-know-your-variables/README.md

 Whe you use the dot operator on an object reference variable, think of it like pressing a button on the remote control for that object.

-## Is an object reference is just another variable value?
+## Is an object reference just another variable value?

-Something that goes in a cup.
+We have a cup and know that something has to go in the cup, only this time, the value is a remote control.

-Only this time, the value is a remote control.
+Below is just a reminder of the primitive types and their bit depth.

 byte: 8